joshnabbott/assignments/README.md

 To submit your work:

 1. Create a private repository in _your_ GitHub account
-1. Add @joshnabbott to your repo as collaborator
+1. Add @joshnabbott and @jeremyboles to your repo as collaborator
 1. Email josh@area1security.com to let us know that you're done